 Underpinning that clinical capability is an array of enabling technologies, the most extensive and most expensive of which is the cryogenically cooled An electromagnet built with superconducting wire.
 To remain superconducting, the coil has to be maintained at cryogenic temperatures, so it... that sits at the heart of today’s cutting-edge MRI scanners.
 Clinical MRI machines typically have a magnetic field strength in the The range of a probe is defined by the minimum and maximum field strength it can measure.
 On an instrument,...
 0.1 to 3.0 T – though research systems for human and small-animal applications are available at much higher fields (up to 25 T).
 In every case, these multimillion-dollar systems require a magnetic field that combines extreme stability with extreme uniformity (to within a few Parts per million, or 10-6.
 Bigger than a ppb, but still pretty darn small....) to ensure optimal imaging performance.

-To service that need, Swiss manufacturer Metrolab Technology SA, a market-leader in precision magnetometers, has developed a portfolio of measurement tools and accessories to enable MRI equipment manufacturers to quantify and map the magnetic subsystems at the heart of their clinical MRI scanners.
-Metrolab’s products are used by MRI equipment vendors throughout the technology and innovation cycle: to support R&D on next-generation systems; in the production and assembly plant; and during the installation of new MRI machines in clinical facilities… Read full article on Physics World!
+To service that need, Swiss manufacturer Metrolab Technology SA, a market leader in precision magnetometers, has developed a portfolio of measurement tools and accessories to enable MRI equipment manufacturers to quantify and map the magnetic subsystems at the heart of their clinical MRI scanners.
+MRI equipment vendors use Metrolab’s products throughout the technology and innovation cycle: to support R&D on next-generation systems; in the production and assembly plant; and during the installation of new MRI machines in clinical facilities… Read the full article on Physics World!